satchel inv line hider line hider line hider line hider line hider line hider line hider

 Removed?
 Did someone take it?

 I'm actually not sure.
-But my bet is, it was that black-furred soldier who stayed behind.
+But my bet is, it was that dark-furred soldier who stayed behind.

 He was tampering with some other systems at some point.